QuiltServerTools/Interdimensional/docs/commands/portal.md

 `source_world`: Identifier - the world that the portal is initially lit from.
 Defaults to overworld

+`permissions`: Int - the fallback permission level to use for accessing the portal.
+Defaults to 0

 ## Remove

 `/dim portal remove <name>`